Characters of the Marvel Cinematic Universe: A–L: C

+Danielle Cage

+Danielle Cage (portrayed by twins Annabelle and Isabella Ivlev) is the daughter of Luke Cage and Jessica Jones.
+She was playing in the living room when her home was attacked by armed men sent by Mr. Charles.
+After her mother confronted them, Danielle picked up a smoke grenade that had been thrown inside, and before it could be detonated, her mother returned and defused it, telling her it was not a toy.
+After Charles leaves New York City, Jessica and Danielle are reunited with Luke at Alias Investigations.

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.

 Lilia Calderu

 Lilia Calderu (portrayed by Patti LuPone as an elderly woman and Chloe Camp as a young woman) is a 450-year-old Sicilian witch and member of Agatha Harkness' coven.
 In the fourth trial, after Harkness, Jennifer Kale, and Billy Maximoff escape, Lilia decides to stay behind as the Salem's Seven close in.
 She flips one of the cards, causing the entire room to turn upside down, impaling the Seven and presumably herself.

-As of 2025, the character has appeared in one project: the Disney+ series Agatha All Along.
+As of 2026, the character has appeared in one project: the Disney+ series Agatha All Along.

 Carina

 Carina (portrayed by Ophelia Lovibond) is the Collector's slave.
-She attempts to grab the Power Stone, triggering an explosion that destroys much of the Collector's collection and presumably kills her.
+She attempts to grab the Power Stone, triggering an explosion that destroys much of the Collector's collection and kills her.

-As of 2025, the character has appeared in two projects: the films Thor: The Dark World (mid-credits cameo) and Guardians of the Galaxy (2014).
+As of 2026, the character has appeared in two projects: the films Thor: The Dark World (mid-credits cameo) and Guardians of the Galaxy.
 Alternate universe variants of Carina appeared in one project: the Disney+ animated series What If...? (voiced by Lovibond in the first season and Kari Wahlgren in the third season).

 Vanessa Carlysle

 Vanessa Carlysle (portrayed by Morena Baccarin) is the ex-fiancée of Wade Wilson.
 She used to be a prostitute and an exotic dancer from New York City on Earth-10005.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Baccarin reprises her role from the 20th Century Fox films Deadpool and Deadpool 2.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Baccarin reprises her role from 20th Century Fox's X-Men film series.

 Bruno Carrelli

 Bruno Carrelli (portrayed by Matt Lintz) is the best friend of Kamala Khan, whom he is in love with, and is a former student at Coles Academic High School.
 He was among the first to know about Khan's powers and helped her understand and master them.
 Granted early admission to Caltech, Carrelli decided to leave Jersey City for California but not before helping Khan deal with the Clandestines and aiding Kamran from being captured by Damage Control.
 He left a letter in her locker, in which he revealed his feelings for her, although it is unknown if she ever read it and what he specifically stated.
 He is also indirectly mentioned in the 2023 film The Marvels.

-As of 2025, the character has appeared in one project: the Disney+ series Ms. Marvel.
+As of 2026, the character has appeared in one project: the Disney+ series Ms. Marvel.